Ecological Succession

 This is followed by the invasion of Dragonflies, crustaceans and more rooted species of plants.

 With increasing settling of silt and decomposition of dead organic mater the pond becomes shallower until it gets transformed into a terrestrial habitat.
-Finally terrestrial species like grasses ,bushes and trees colonies the
+Finally terrestrial species like grasses ,bushes and trees colonies the pond area and a climax community is established.

 No comments: